sudo-project/sudo/INSTALL.md

     --with-bsm-audit
         Enable support for sudo BSM audit logs on systems that support it.
-        This includes recent versions of FreeBSD, Mac OS X and Solaris.
+        This includes recent versions of FreeBSD, macOS and Solaris.

     --with-linux-audit
         Enable audit support for Linux systems.
 Audits attempts